m-lab/etl-gardener/README.md

 ## Overview

-The v2 date pipeline depends on the gardener for daily and historical processing.
+The v2 data pipeline depends on the gardener for daily and historical processing.

 Daily processing is daily around 10:30 UTC to allow time for nodes to upload